TheRhysFoster/Healthcare-Management-Database/README.md

 ```
 Having full ownership over the database is common among senior DBAs but it comes with risks.
 This is why frequent backups are made and standard practices are used such as `BEGIN` and `ROLLBACK`, to make sure the outcome is what was intended and if not, then the change is not committed.

-Create the Linux user account for the DBA
+The next step is creating the Linux user account.
 ```
 sudo adduser senior_dba
 ```

-Instead of allowing direct usage of `apt upgrade` / `apt install`, the user will be limited to PostgreSQL package upgrades.
+Instead of allowing direct usage of `apt upgrade` / `apt install`, the user will be limited to PSQL package upgrades.
 Although there are other ways of trying to force upgrade to only work when a specific package is mentioned by the user, there are many arguments that can be used with upgrade, potentially bypassing that restriction.
 To avoid this, a wrapper script will be used.
 ```
 sudo nano /usr/local/sbin/psql_package_upgrade_perms.sh
 ```